 Want the most bang for your buck?
 Select tickets on Value Nights to get the full Harvest Nights experience on evenings that typically experience lower crowds.

 Regular and Peak Night tickets add a few dollars to your admission, but get you access to Harvest Nights on in-demand evenings.
 Those Peak Night evenings surrounding the Halloween holiday will sell out fast, so purchase your tickets right away.
 From October 29 through October 31, guests enjoy Art or Treat included with admission.
 Grab a bag at the entrance and hunt down stations throughout the event to collect treats and participate in creative projects.

 Parking at Newfields Harvest

 Surface parking at Newfields is available if you enter from Michigan Road or 38th Street.
 Parking is also available in the underground parking lot with direct access to the building.
-Parking is free for Harvest and Harvest Nights.
+Parking is free for Harvest Nights.

 Newfields Harvest Nights is a great way to enjoy the Halloween holiday with the whole family, but it also makes a fantastic October date night!
 This event has become a perennial favorite for Indy locals.
 If you’ve already spent a fall day or two at the pumpkin patch or one of Central Indiana’s harvest festivals, you’ll love this nighttime experience.
 Whether you plan to take the kids or just snuggle as you stroll with your sweetheart, grab your tickets for Newfields Harvest Nights soon!